COLLABORATIVE COUPLE THERAPY INTENSIVE

 Hours on each day: 9am-4:30pm

 For information, Contact Dan.
-To register, please fill out the registration form (below) and send a check for $500 for the two-day training (or $300 if you are a student or intern) to Dan Wile, 6119 Acacia Avenue, Oakland, CA 94618.
+To register, please fill out the registration form (below) and send a check for $500 ($450 early bird rate if I receive it by Mar 12) for the two-day training (or $300 ($250 early bird rate if I receive it by Mar 12) if you are a student or intern) to Dan Wile, 6119 Acacia Avenue, Oakland, CA 94618.
 We meet at this address (my home/office).
 I will email acknowledgement of your registration and information about local hotels (and bed & breakfasts) and directions how to get here.

 License type______________________ License # __________________State_______________